Attribute Metadata

 that share the same key.
 Thus, attempting to create an AttributeMetadata

-its key but also by testing its target Node
+its key but also by testing its target Node/Annotation with a

 user-defined SmartShape QL function.
 If (the key matches and) the function